rancher/fleet-docs/docs/rollout.md

 If you don’t define `rolloutStrategy.partitions`, Fleet creates partitions automatically based on the number of targeted clusters:

-* For fewer than 200 clusters, Fleet uses a single partition.
+* For fewer than `autoPartitionThreshold` clusters (default 200), Fleet uses a single partition.
-* For 200 or more clusters, Fleet uses the default `autoPartitionSize` value (25%) of the total.
+* For `autoPartitionThreshold` or more clusters, Fleet uses the `autoPartitionSize` value (default 25%) to create partitions.

-For example, consider 200 clusters, Fleet uses the default `autoPartitionSize` of 25%.
+For example, with 200 clusters (meeting the default `autoPartitionThreshold`), Fleet uses the default `autoPartitionSize` of 25%.
 This means, Fleet creates 4 partitions (25% of 200 = 50 clusters per partition).
 Fleet processes up to 50 clusters at a time, which means it:

 1. Rolls out to the first 50 clusters.
 1. Evaluate readiness based on `maxUnavailable`.